UsmonovaZulfiya/Meraki_JSE/README.md

 ### Application Submission:

-1. When you find a pet you're interested in, click on the "Adopt Me" or "Apply for Adoption" button on the pet's profile.
+1. When you find a pet you're interested in, click on the "Adopt" button on the pet's profile.
 1. Complete the adoption application form, providing the necessary details as requested.
 1. Submit the request.